madanmx/GameSFX/README.md

 # GameSFX
 A set of python utilities for SFX dataset processing.
-The required tools are Python and CCP4i.
+The required tools are Python, editors (whatever you lcike!!) and CCP4i.
+For map visualization "coot".

-The map calculation is based on --Ren et al., 1999, Biochem. and this approach is similar to the --Elin et al., 2020, Elife.
+Take home message: Less mousing more keyboarding!!!

 ## Part 1: Beamtime maps: Difference electron density map plotting using python programs.
+The map calculation is based on --Ren et al., 1999, Biochem. and this approach is similar to the --Elin et al., 2020, Elife and Pandey et al., Nat.
+Methods, 2021\

+### Install GameSFX
+git clone git clone git@github.com:madanmx/GameSFX.git \
+or                                                     \
+click on 'Code', then click on 'Download ZIP"          \

-In this part we have three plus one python programs: \
+In this part 1 we have three plus one python programs: \
 1.dark.py         #Prepare the structure factors from hkl i.e., dark.mtz  \
 2.light.py        #Prepare the structure factors from hkl i.e., timepoint.mtz (ex: 1ps.mtz) \
 3.dark_refine.py  #Quick refine the dark structure to produce the dark.pdb and dark_phases.mtz  files \